 Developing Sophisticated Learners

-Successful learners are self-directed learners, which can be taught and developed in the classroom.
+Sophisticated learners are self-directed learners, which must be taught and developed in the classroom.
 In this module teachers learn the core tenets of a self-directed learner: understanding key aspects of the functional architecture of human learning; effective strategies and techniques for learning; and how students can self-monitor and control their own learning.

 Despite the compelling research supporting the efficacy of techniques and strategies to enhance a student’s ability to amass knowledge, these are widely unknown by students.
 Instead, most students rely on ineffective strategies to learn information which leads to superficial learning at best.